nlhkabu/connect/README.md

 # Connect

 Connect helps individuals connect with each other based on location, skills and interests.
-Originally made for PyLadies - connect was built so that users can connect based on Python skills, interests and location.
+Originally made for PyLadies - Connect was built so that users can connect based on skills, interests and location.

 ##  Demo